Albanian mussels suffocate as global warming takes toll

 His 67-year-old boss Hysni Mane, who also runs a seafood restaurant, noted that the mussels are defenceless against the heat: "They cannot move to find another cooler place."
 The problems are exacerbated, he said, by an upset in the exchange of seawater with that of the lagoon and nearby cooler freshwater sources, as well as rising sea levels and precipitation regimes, which he blamed on global warming.

-On this summer’s hottest days, temperatures reached nearly 30 degrees Celsius on the surface, penetrating as much as two and a half metres into the water, said Kristo, the deputy agriculture minister.
+On this summer´s hottest days, temperatures reached nearly 30 degrees Celsius on the surface, penetrating as much as two and a half metres (eight feet) into the water, said Kristo, the deputy agriculture minister.

 Panariti added: "Even a water temperature of 24 to 25 degrees C is fatal for the mussels because they struggle to survive and reproduce under the stress."